lindsaymcrory/SailPerf_N2K/README.md

 ### S A I L P E R F - N2K* is an open-source Python library for logging and displaying NMEA2000 data for sailboat performance analysis.
+Sailperf-N2K' provides consumable data for post race analysis.

 ⚠️ **Caution:** S A I L P E R F - N2K is in early beta development, many functions are still being developed and tested.